What is a bear market?

 On the other hand, you may feel it's prudent to be more conservative.
 While it may not be a good idea to sell off high-risk assets and lock in losses (unless necessary), you may feel that taking a more conservative approach is better suited to your risk appetite.

 If so, traditionally, investments such as bonds and term deposits are regarded as safer assets.
-Although bear in mind that the current high rate of inflation means these investments may simply limit losses, and not have the same profit potential as other investments.

 Dollar cost averaging

-While bear markets present an opportunity to ‘buy the dip’, trying to find the bottom of this dip is generally considered impossible.
+While bear markets present an opportunity to buy the dip, trying to find the bottom of this dip is generally considered impossible.
 The market is difficult to predict and finding the perfect moment is more akin to gambling than strategy.

 So instead of trying to time the market, if you feel the asset is currently in a dip, it may be a good time to begin dollar cost averaging into the asset.